mixmi-git/clean-working-refactor-03-28-2025/CLEANUP_LOG.md

   - Started the application to verify it loads correctly
   - Tested profile editing functionality to ensure stickers still work

+### Task 18: Attempted to Standardize ProfileData - hasEditedProfile Field (Failed)
+- **Branch:** `refactor/standardize-hasEditedProfile-field` (reverted)
+- **Attempted Changes:**
+  - Tried to add `hasEditedProfile` field to `app/types/profile.ts` to match the definition in `app/types/index.ts`
+- **Issues:**
+  - Adding the field caused the app to enter an infinite loading state
+  - Similar to the issue we encountered with the initial `sectionVisibility` field attempt
+  - The application would compile but then get stuck loading
+- **Learning:**
+  - Some type changes can cause subtle runtime issues even when they compile correctly
+  - There may be circular dependencies that are triggered by certain fields
+  - Type standardization in this codebase requires careful consideration of dependencies
+- **Resolution:**
+  - Reverted changes to restore functionality
+  - Documented the issue for future comprehensive type system refactoring

 ## Notes for Future Tasks

 - **Checkpoint Files:** Multiple attempts to remove checkpoint/backup files have confirmed they are critical to application functionality despite their names suggesting otherwise: